onzfonz/comp227/src/content/6/en/part6d.md

 The fix can be done by canceling the previous notification when a new notification is displayed, whenever necessary.
 The [documentation](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) for the setTimeout function might also be useful for this.

-This was the last exercise for this part of the course and it's time to push your code to GitHub and mark all of your completed exercises to the [exercise submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).
+This was the last exercise for this part of the course and it's time to push your code to GitHub if you haven't already and mark the exercises that were completed on Canvas.

 </div>